airhorns/batman/README.md

   @route 'faq/:questionID', 'app#faq'
   @resources 'gadgets'
 ```

-The `@global yes` declaration just makes the class global on the browser's `window` object.

 The calls to `@controller` and `@model` load external app classes with XHRs.
 For the controllers, this ends up fetching `/controllers/app_controller.coffee` and `/controllers/gadgets_controller.coffee`.
 The gadget model gets loaded from `/models/gadget.coffee`.